plguillou/GradCAM-on-DeepFake-faces-in-videos/README.md

 The file *gradcam.py* comes from the [GitHub cabjr/tf2cam](https://github.com/cabjr/tf2cam) and has been modified in some parts to fit the problem.
 It is here that we explore the gradient of the model to generate the heatmap representing the area of interest of the neural network.

 The *main.py* file is the main file that must be launched to run everything.
-We coded it ourselves, except for some lines borrowed from [Adrian Rosebrock's pyimagesearch.com site](https://pyimagesearch.com/2017/04/03/facial-landmarks-dlib-opencv-python/) for the face detection.
+I coded it myself, except for some lines borrowed from [Adrian Rosebrock's pyimagesearch.com site](https://pyimagesearch.com/2017/04/03/facial-landmarks-dlib-opencv-python/) for the face detection.

 The folder also contains two videos (gif format) from the [2020 Kaggle Deepfake Detection Challenge dataset](https://www.kaggle.com/competitions/deepfake-detection-challenge/data) and their two analyzed versions after being processed.